AY2526S1-CS2103T-W10-2/tp/docs/UserGuide.md

 * `addcontact n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.

-* `deletecontact 3` : Deletes the 3rd contact shown in the current list.
+* `deletecontact 3` : Deletes the contact with ID: 3 shown in the current list.

 * `clear` : Deletes all contacts and properties.